Jack Sheppard: Early life

-Joseph Hayne, a button-moulder who owned a shop nearby, also ran a tavern named the Black Lion off Drury Lane, which he encouraged the local apprentices to frequent.
-The Black Lion was visited by criminals such as Joseph "Blueskin" Blake, Sheppard's future partner in crime, and self-proclaimed "Thief-Taker General" Jonathan Wild, secretly the linchpin of a criminal empire across London and later Sheppard's implacable enemy.
+Joseph Hayne, a button-moulder who owned a shop nearby, also managed a tavern named the Black Lion off Drury Lane, which he encouraged the local apprentices to frequent.
+The Black Lion was visited by criminals such as Joseph "Blueskin" Blake, Sheppard's future partner in crime, and self-proclaimed "Thief-Taker General" Jonathan Wild, secretly the boss of a criminal gang which operated across London and later Sheppard's implacable enemy.

-According to Sheppard's autobiography, he had been an innocent until going to Hayne's tavern, but there began an attachment to strong drink and the affections of Elizabeth Lyon, a prostitute also known as Edgworth Bess (or Edgeworth Bess) from her place of birth at Edgeworth in Middlesex.
-In his History, Defoe records that Bess was "a main lodestone in attracting of him up to this Eminence of Guilt."
+According to Sheppard's autobiography, he had been an innocent until going to Hayne's tavern, but there began a preference for strong drink and the affections of Elizabeth Lyon, a prostitute also known as Edgworth Bess (or Edgeworth Bess) from her place of birth at Edgeworth in Middlesex.
+In his History, Defoe records that Bess was "a main lodestone in attracting of him up to this Eminence of Guilt".
 Such, Sheppard claimed, was the source of his later ruin.
-Peter Linebaugh offers a more romantic view: that Sheppard's sudden transformation was a liberation from the dull drudgery of indentured labour and that he progressed from pious servitude to self-confident rebellion and Levelling.
+Peter Linebaugh offers a more politicised version: that Sheppard's sudden transformation was a liberation from the dull drudgery of indentured labour and that he progressed from pious servitude to self-confident rebellion and Levelling.

 Criminal career

-Sheppard threw himself into a hedonistic whirl of drinking and whoring.
+Sheppard began habitually drinking and whoring.
 Inevitably, his carpentry suffered, and he became disobedient to his master.
-With Lyon's encouragement, Sheppard took to crime in order to augment his legitimate wages.
+With Lyon's encouragement, Sheppard began criminal activity in order to augment his legitimate wages.
 His first recorded theft was in Spring 1723, when he engaged in petty shoplifting, stealing two silver spoons while on an errand for his master to the Rummer Tavern in Charing Cross.
-Sheppard's misdeeds went undetected, and he moved on to larger crimes, often stealing goods from the houses where he was working.
+Sheppard's misdeeds were undetected, and he progressed to larger crimes, often stealing goods from the houses where he was working.
 Finally, he quit the employ of his master on 2 August 1723, with less than two years of his apprenticeship left, although he continued to work as a journeyman carpenter.
-He was not suspected of the crimes, and progressed to burglary, falling in with criminals in Jonathan Wild's gang.
+He was not suspected of the crimes, and progressed to burglary, in company with criminals in Jonathan Wild's gang.

-He moved to Fulham, living as husband and wife with Lyon at Parsons Green, before moving to Piccadilly.
+He relocated to Fulham, living as husband and wife with Lyon at Parsons Green, before relocating to Piccadilly.
 When Lyon was arrested and imprisoned at St Giles's Roundhouse, the beadle, a Mr Brown, refused to let Sheppard visit, so he broke in and took her away.